 Key Points:

-STRAT’s SkyPod observation deck and rides easily qualify as one of the most popular non-gambling attractions in Las Vegas, offering stunning views of both the Strip and Fremont Street from 1,149 feet in the air.
+STRAT’s SkyPod observation deck and rides easily qualify as one of the most popular non-gambling attractions in Vegas, offering stunning views of both the Strip and Fremont Street from 1,149 feet in the air.

 Although STRAT’s location on the north end of the Strip isn’t comfortably walkable from most resorts, the property can be reached via a cheap ($10-15) Uber/Lyft, or even via The Deuce bus route.